harmony-one/h/progress/rikako-hatoya.md

+2025-07-18 Fri: Continuation of working on optimal hedging parameters.

 2025-07-17 Thu: Started researching on optimal hedging.
 Looking into parameters and associating risks.

 2025-07-16 Wed: Looking into new strategy.
 Research into questions discussed with Li earlier.